-Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child or vulnerable adult.
-Physical harm may also be caused when a parent or carer feigns the symptoms of, or deliberately causes, ill health to a child or vulnerable adult whom they are looking after.
+Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child or adults at risk.
+Physical harm may also be caused when a parent or carer feigns the symptoms of, or deliberately causes, ill health to a child or adults at risk whom they are looking after.
 This situation may be described as fabricated or induced illness by carer.